Mourning begins in Texas where more than 170 are still missing from flash floods

 “Our communities were struck with tragedy literally in the darkness,” said Wyatt Wentrcek, a youth minister.

-David Garza drove more than an hour to support loved ones affected by the floods.
+David Garza drove more than an hour to support his loved ones.

 "I'm from here, and I was here in the '78 flood and the '87 flood," Garza said.
 "I just wanted to be a part of this."